 The “reduced file size” part is what I wanted to know more about since I was definitely going to take advantage of that free unlimited storage.
 However, I was worried that the compression algorithm would be too aggressive at reducing the file size, and thus lowering the image quality below the acceptable level.
 In order to figure this out, I decided to do a little investigation on how much quality, if at all, was lost by the compression, and if we can see any visual differences between the original and the compressed one.

-To do that, I selected two images: one with the resolution of 20MP taken with my DSLR and the other at 8MP with my iPhone 6.
+To run this experiment, I selected two images: one with the resolution of 20MP taken with my DSLR and the other at 8MP with my iPhone 6.

 First, let’s look at the image taken by the DSLR.
 Since this image has the resolution of 20MP, Google Photos downsized the image to 16MP, so it definitely lost the actual pixel count in the process.